We cannot even begin to tell you about how wonderful the demonstrators that participate in Heritage Days are...come see them for yourself!

 - Toni Biggs is a highly skilled basket maker who will provide detailed demonstrations on various methods of this trade.
 She will also teach 18th century dance on the back lawn of the Bowen House throughout the day.

-- Brian Allison will be portraying Dr. Keeling, a Civil War surgeon who lived in the home.
+- Brian Allison will be portraying Dr. Keeling, the doctor that was the second owner of the Bowen House.
 Mr. Allison is a longtime public historian and author and has over twenty years of studying historic medical and surgical procedures.

-- Representatives from The Sam Davis Home will be on site demonstrating 18th century toys.
-This hands-on activity will allow participants to learn about and play with wooden toys.
+- Representatives from The Sam Davis Home will be on site hosting a demonstration on cotton.
+This hands-on activity will allow participants to learn the step-by-step process of how cotton was planted, harvested, spun, and woven in order to produce clothing and other items in the 19th century.

 - Back for the 2017 event, Debbie Caldwell will show participants candle dipping over open fire.